Lebanese Basketball: Women’s Goals in the Sport of Discrimination and Collapse

 Climb to the first class

 “We are only 10 players in the team, while we should be 15: 12 of us play and three players remain as substitutes so that the players can rest during the match.
 But due to the lack of financial resources, we have to play the whole match with a shortage of two players and without taking a break from playing at all.
 And it leads to pressure And fatigue that the teams that receive the interest of the sponsors, and they are mostly the male teams, do not face.”
-Mona tells us about the difficulty of playing in the absence of interest from the sponsors amid the suffocating Lebanese economic crisis.
+Mona tells us regarding the difficulty of playing in the absence of interest from the sponsors amid the suffocating Lebanese economic crisis.

 It is worth noting that the women’s team of Chiyah Club won the Lebanese Basketball Championship twice, despite the almost complete absence of funding.
 The team achieved its first victory in 2016, when it was promoted from the third division to the second.
 Then the second victory was achieved in November 2022.
 With the last victory, the team was able to advance to the first division, which includes the best, most famous and professional Lebanese teams.